oxylabs/residential-proxies/README.md

 #### 2. Platform (OS) Selection

 You can specify the operating system of the proxy peer.
 Supported platforms include: Android, iOS, Windows, macOS, Linux.
-Why this matters: Matching the proxy's OS with your scraper's TCP and HTTP/browser fingerprints is crucial for bypassing advanced anti-bot systems.
+Why this matters: Matching the proxy's OS with your scraper's TCP and HTTP/browser fingerprints is crucial for managing advanced automated request systems.
 Aligning the OS selection with your scraper's fingerprint significantly improves success rates.

 Read more in the [Platform (OS) documentation](https://developers.oxylabs.io/proxies/residential-proxies/advanced-features/platform-os).